DYokoyama-shorea/Multiomics.plastisphere/README.md

 # Multiomics.plastisphere
-Analytical codes for "Large Scale Data from a Prompt Evaluation for Polymer Degradation Revealed Microbiome Niche Partitioning and Succession on Different Plastisphere"
+Analytical codes for Yokoyama et al. unpublished "Large Scale Data from a Prompt Evaluation for Polymer Degradation Revealed Microbiome Niche Partitioning and Succession on Different Plastisphere"